cloudfoundry-attic/garden-linux/packer/README.markdown

 Garden-Linux Packer is currently used to build Docker images / Vagrant boxes suitable for Garden-Linux development & testing.

+## Warning

+This now builds Go 1.5.2 by default

 ## Pre-requisites for Mac

 * docker-machine version 0.5.1 and higher